StanfordBDHG/ENGAGE-HF-Firebase/README.md

 |identifier|list of Identifier|-|Business identifier for this medication|
 |extension|list of Extension|-|See /medications/$medicationId$/extension for possible values|

-Technically, we could use [FHIR MedicationKnowledge](https://hl7.org/fhir/R4B/medicationknowledge.html), but it doesn't seem to be ready for use - or at least take over the `medicineClassification` property from it.

-### /medications/$medicationId$/extension

-Based on the [Extension](https://hl7.org/fhir/R4B/extensibility.html#Extension) format specified in FHIR, a medication may contain a list of these following properties.
+Based on the [Extension](https://hl7.org/fhir/R4B/extensibility.html#Extension) format specified in FHIR, a medication may contain a list of these following extension properties.
 Each property will need to get a url assigned to fit the FHIR data format.

 |Property|Type|Values|Comments|
 |-|-|-|-|